Evan Fournier: Boston Celtics (2021)

 On 25 March 2021, Fournier was traded to the Boston Celtics in exchange for Jeff Teague and two future second round draft picks.
 Fournier had played and started in 26 games and was averaging 19.7 points, 2.9 rebounds, 3.7 assists and 1.0 steals, while shooting 38.8 percent from three-point range with the Magic for the season.
 On 29 March, Fournier debuted for the Celtics against the New Orleans Pelicans but went scoreless in 33 minutes of action.
 On 2 April, Fournier scored 23 points and logged a career-high seven 3-pointers in a 118–102 win over the Houston Rockets.
 Fournier put up 20 points of his 23 point-performance in the fourth quarter, becoming the second Celtics player to score 20 points on 100 percent shooting in a quarter since Paul Pierce.
 He missed several games due to the NBA's COVID-19 health and safety protocols.

+On March 25th, 2021 Fournier tagged the Boston Celtics on Twitter asking Celtics fans to google his name.
+Fournier’s name when searched gives results of Fournier’s Gangrene, a form of Gangrene involving the external genitalia.
+Images of Fournier’s Gangrene are described as explicit, giving Fournier the nickname of “Don’t Google” as Fournier’s last name gives results of Fournier’s Gangrene.